Generative Graphical Inverse Kinematics: Introduction

-In terms of success rate, learned models that output individual solutions are able to compete with the best numerical IK solvers when high accuracy is not required~\citep{vonoehsen_comparison_2020}.
-Data-driven methods are also useful for integrating abstract criteria such as ``human-like'' poses or motions~\citep{aristidouInverseKinematicsTechniques2018}.
-Generative approaches~\citep{ren2020learning, ho2022selective} have demonstrated the ability to rapidly produce a large number of approximate IK solutions and even to model the entire feasible set for specific robots~\citep{ames2021ikflow}.
-Access to a large number of configurations fitting desired constraints has proven beneficial in motion planning applications~\citep{lembono2021learning}.
+These limitations have motivated the use of learned IK models that approximate the entire feasible set of solutions.
+In terms of success rate, learned models that output individual solutions are able to compete with the best numerical IK solvers when high accuracy is not required~\cite{vonoehsen_comparison_2020}.
+Data-driven methods are also useful for integrating abstract criteria such as ``human-like'' poses or motions~\cite{aristidouInverseKinematicsTechniques2018}.
+Generative approaches~\cite{ren2020learning, ho2022selective} have demonstrated the ability to rapidly produce a large number of approximate IK solutions and to even model the entire feasible set for specific robots~\cite{ames2021ikflow}.
+Access to a large number of configurations fitting desired constraints has proven beneficial in motion planning applications~\cite{lembono2021learning}.
 Unfortunately, these learned models, parameterized by deep neural networks (DNNs), require specific configuration and end-effector input-output vector pairs for training (by design).
 In turn, it is not possible to generalize learned solutions to robots that vary in link geometry and DOF.
-Ultimately, this drawback limits the utility of learning for IK over well-established numerical methods that are easier to implement and to generalize~\citep{beeson2015trac}.
+Ultimately, this drawback limits the utility of learning for IK over well-established numerical methods that are easier to implement and to generalize~\cite{beeson2015trac}.
+In this paper, we describe a generative graphical inverse kinematics (GGIK) model and explain its capacity to simultaneously represent general (i.e., not tied to a single robot manipulator model or geometry) IK mappings and to produce approximations of entire feasible sets of solutions.
+In contrast to existing DNN-based approaches~\cite{ren2020learning, lembono2021learning, vonoehsen_comparison_2020, ho2022selective, ames2021ikflow}, we explore a new path towards learning generalized IK by adopting a \emph{graphical} description of robot kinematics.
+This graph-based description, first introduced in~\cite{porta_branch-and-prune_2005} and extended and generalized in~\cite{2021_Maric_Riemannian_B}, is formulated using distances between points rigidly attached to the robot structure.
+IK can then be cast as the problem of finding unknown distances (i.e., weights in a distance graph), allowing us to make use of graph neural networks (GNNs) to capture varying robot geometries and DOF within a single learned model.
+Furthermore, the graphical formulation exposes the symmetry and Euclidean equivariance of the IK problem that stems from the spatial nature of robot manipulators.
+We exploit this symmetry by encoding it into the structure of our model architecture to efficiently learn accurate IK solutions.
+When compared to several other learned IK methods, GGIK provides more accurate results.
+GGIK is also able to generalize reasonably well to \emph{unseen} robot manipulators.
+We show that GGIK can complement local IK solvers by providing reliable initializations.
+Our code and models are open source.\footnote{\texttt{\url{https://github.com/utiasSTARS/generative-graphik}}}